 Committee for Standardization (CS)

-As the senior body responsible for supervising all standardization activities across the Alliance, the Committee on Standardization steers the development of the NATO Policy for Standardization and monitors its implementation.
-It helps formulate standardization requirements for NATO’s defence planning and facilitates the implemenation of NATO standards.
+As the senior body responsible for coordinating standardization activities across the Alliance, the Committee for Standardization steers the development of the NATO policy for standardization and monitors its implementation.
+It facilitates the development, maintenance, management and implementation of NATO standards.

-The Committee provides coordinated advice on overall standardization matters to the NAC, to which it reports, as well as guidance and procedures to all NATO bodies as needed.
-It also acts as the Board of Directors for the NATO Standardization Agency, the implementing body for the Alliance’s standardization work.
+The Committee provides coordinated advice on overall standardization matters to the NAC, the Alliance’s principal political decision-making body.
+It also provides standardization guidance and procedures to all NATO bodies as needed.

-Normally once a year, the Committee reports to the NAC on progress made in NATO Standardization, proposing actions as needed.
-It also presents a programme of work for the upcoming year.
+Annual reports to the NAC on progress made in NATO standardization are produced by the Committee, proposing actions as needed.
+It also presents its objectives for upcoming years.